-According to the Texas Demographic Center, the killeen TX–Temple–Fort Hood metropolitan statistical area (MSA) in Central Texas includes three counties: Bell, Coryell, and Lampasas.
+According to the Texas Demographic Center, the Killeen TX–Temple–Fort Hood metropolitan statistical area (MSA) in Central Texas includes three counties: Bell, Coryell, and Lampasas.
 While the area saw the largest internal net migration of any MSA, it also had the third-highest domestic net migration, creating an immigration total of 18.03, which was the highest of any MSA.

 Reports indicate that Killeen was named the fifth best place to live in Texas according to the U.S. News & World Report 2019 Best Places to Live in Texas study.
 The United States Census reported that Killeen had a population of 156,261, putting it in the top 20 municipality populations in Texas.
 Our Law firm serves in the Kelleen area and nearby locations.